 December was filled with many fun winter and Christmas activities.
 We started the month off with focusing on practicing our songs for the Christmas program.
 The students worked very hard to memorize the lyrics and to get the motions down just right.

-The kids created a winter scene by gluing red and green tissue paper on construction paper and cutting Christmas tree shapes out, then painting another piece of construction paper with blue water color, and lastly glued on the trees to complete the scene.
-We also made Rudolf pictures by tracing the students’ hands for the antlers and feet for the face, and then we added a red nose and eyes to complete the reindeer.
+Our students created candy canes out of their fingerprints.
+We also made Rudolf pictures by tracing the students’ hands for the antlers and feet for the face.
+Next, we added a red nose and eyes to complete the reindeer.
 The students also made a winter scene snow globe out of paper plates and sandwich bags.
-The kids really enjoyed making reindeer food to leave out on Christmas Eve to give the reindeers energy to fly Santa around.
-They also made popsicle stick Christmas tree ornaments and sock snowmen to put in their gift bags to parents for the night of the Christmas show.
-We all enjoyed the students’ show and tell items and they enjoyed sharing with the class.
+The students loved making Christmas tree ornaments out of sticks and ribbons and melted snowmen ornaments to put in their gift bags to parents.

-The kindergarteners worked hard on their journals and learned how to measure in inches and centimeters using a ruler and tape measure.
+The kindergarteners worked hard on their journals and have no learned how to measure in inches and centimeters using a ruler and tape measure.
 They have been measuring many different objects in the classroom including their teachers and recording it.